-Peaches and Cream Stuffed Cupcakes are moist spiced cupcakes with a surprise filling of peaches and cheesecake then topped with cream cheese frosting.
+Peaches and Cream Stuffed Cupcakes are moist peach cupcakes with a surprise filling of peaches and cheesecake then topped with cream cheese frosting.

 - 1 1/2 cups all purpose flour

 - 1 1/2 teaspoons baking powder

 - 1 teaspoon cinnamon

 - 1/2 cup buttermilk